TKA-Developments/Backend-Challenge/README.md

 }
 ```
 3. When encountering errors, the responses from your API should consist of a JSON object containing `message` and `results` fields.
 The messages should be meaningful and easily understood by humans, allowing them to be displayed to users on the client side.
 Additionally, it is crucial for these error messages to be independent of the server-side technology being utilized.
 For instance, your API should avoid directly returning error messages from PostgreSQL to the client.
 4. Your API should respond with the appropriate HTTP status code.
-You should atleast have 200 (OK), 201 (created), 404 (not found), 500 (server error).
+You should atleast have 200 (OK), 201 (created), 400 (invalid request), 404 (not found), 500 (server error).
 5. To incorporate query string functionality, it is recommended to utilize the methods offered by PostgreSQL **instead of** fetching all the results from PostgreSQL and then performing filtering, sorting, skipping, etc. within your Node/Express application code.
 6. Have server side validation for:
     - Users have to have atleast a name and email, other fields not specified can be set to reasonable values.